 I rather like this idea of a skip turned into a swimming pool since I first saw it in my post “Top 10 Non Genuine Parts” the only difference is that this one is done rather well with swimming pool tiles and a pool ladder attached for easy access.

-9 – “Everyone try and remember where we parked!”
+9 – “Everyone try to remember where we parked!”

 While this seems like nothing more than a funny image, it is in fact a statement, because this car belongs to someone who refused to park in the paid car-park and instead parked in a disabled bay without any right to be there!
 So the local rugby team who had heard the argument take place, picked up the guys car and kindly trashed it for him!